Acer Laptop

 Removing the optical drive

-Unscrew one screw and pull outward.
+Unscrew a screw and pull it out.

 Step 4